Write & Roam travels to the Buddhist Kingdom of Bhutan,

 Now the internet, and wifi are pervasive, but that feeling that you are far far away is still there.
 And you are!

-This, my fourth time in Bhutan, is a journey designed to get the most out of the trip but at a relaxed pace.
-We will spend multiple nights at most places so you won’t be packing and unpacking all the time.
-Settle in, take walks, easy hikes, visit to monasteries, and festivals.
+This, my fourth time in Bhutan, is a journey designed to maximize the experience while maintaining a relaxed pace.
+We will stay multiple nights at most locations so you won’t have to pack and unpack constantly.
+Settle in, take walks, enjoy easy hikes, visit monasteries, and attend festivals.
 Soak in hot mineral water.
-See the monkeys in the trees and the spectacular flora and fauna.
-We’ll fly over spectacular Himalayan mountain ranges.
+Observe monkeys in the trees and admire the spectacular flora and fauna.
+We’ll fly over breathtaking Himalayan mountain ranges.
 And write.
-Most days we will have two hours of guided writing, wincluding meditation and prompts.
-With no distractions, no goals, and no pressure, you will find your voice.
-And you will hear the voices of others.
-Learn more here in this 60 Minutes piece on Bhutan from last summer: https://www.youtube.com/watch?v=7g_t1lzn-1A
+Most days, we will have two hours of guided writing, including meditation and prompts.
+With no distractions, goals, or pressure, you will discover your voice.
+And you’ll hear the voices of others.
+Learn more here in this 60 Minutes piece on Bhutan from last summer. https://www.youtube.com/watch?v=7g_t1lzn-1A

 An $850 partially refundable deposit will hold your place.
 Credit Card payments include a 4% processing fee.
-You can pay via Venmo to susan-weis-bohlen (last for of cell are 2096); Zelle: 4109792096; PayPal using Send Friends Money option to susanweisbohlen@gmail.com; or check to Breathe Books, 20 Clarks Lane, Reisterstown, Md 21136.
+You can pay via Venmo to susan-weis-bohlen (last four digits of cell are 2096); Zelle: 4109792096; PayPal using Send Friends Money option to susanweisbohlen@gmail.com; or check to Breathe Books, 20 Clarks Lane, Reisterstown, MD 21136.

 Not included: Flights to Bhutan from the US, or your originating country; flight from Delhi to Bhutan and return; tips for guide and driver; alcoholic drinks; espresso drinks; snacks; laundry services; mineral hot baths and spa services.

-If traveling from the US we will depart on Friday, April 11 from Dulles International Airport in Washington, D.C. to Delhi, India, arriving on Sunday monring April 12, (approximately 1:30 am arrival) and our flight to Bhutan is on Sunday, April 12 at 4:45 am.
-I will tell you the recommended flights when you sign up.
 Flights from Delhi to Bhutan are currently $565.
-If traveling from Europe, Asia, Africa, or Australia, please make arrangements to meet us in Bhutan by 7 am on Sunday, April 12, or we will make arrangements to join the group at your expense.
+If traveling from Europe, Asia, Africa, or Australia, please make arrangements to meet us in Bhutan by 7 am on March 8, or we will organize for you to join the group at your own expense.
 Travel insurance is highly recommended.
 We use https://www.travelinsured.com/agency/.

 This is high-altitude trip.
 Please check with your health care provider for any issues that might arise when travelling over 13,000 feet.
 There are medications like acetazolamide, which can help you to acclimate.